DOING BUSINESS HERE

 HOTEL/RESTAURANT -- Any new restaurant or public lodging facility starting or changing ownership of a business is required to provide a temporary "receipt for license" from the State of Florida Division of Hotels & Restaurants prior to obtaining an Business Tax Receipt.

 FOOD TRUCK ON SITE -- Currently, food trucks may only vend in permitted space and not on public property that is not properly permitted; however, individual businesses may host a food truck on their private turf a limited times a year.
-Find the details in the link.

 HISTORIC PRESERVATION -- Guides, maps, applications, and more.